 Family research (person-related research) – General information

 Family research (genealogical research) is time-consuming.
-Contrary to widespread misconceptions, there is unfortunately no "central register of persons" in the Austrian State Archives which would enable researchers to simply and easily look up any person they might be searching for by name.
+Contrary to widespread misconceptions, there is unfortunately no "central register of persons" in the Austrian State Archives that would allow researchers to simply and easily look up any person by name.

-Below we would like to provide you with some general information about the possibilities for genealogical research in the holdings of the Austrian State Archives.
+Below, we would like to provide you with some general information about the possibilities for conducting genealogical research in the holdings of the Austrian State Archives.

-For details specific to individual departments, more information might be available under their respective entries in the menu on the left.
-The fee-based services of the Austrian State Archives which go beyond the preparation of archival materials are explained under Inquiries.
+For details specific to individual departments, more information may be available under their respective entries in the menu on the left.
+The fee-based services of the Austrian State Archives, which go beyond the preparation of archival materials, are explained under 'Inquiries'.

 Basic data and prior knowledge

-For successful genealogical (biographical) research in the Austrian State Archives, you will need some basic data pertaining to the person you are looking for (dates of birth and death, details on the person's career etc.).
-These can often be found in family documents.
-Moreover, you will also need certain prior knowledge (such as proficiency in the German language and the German cursive script).
+For successful genealogical (biographical) research in the Austrian State Archives, you will need some basic data about the person you are looking for (e.g., dates of birth and death, details about the person's career etc.).
+This information can often be found in family documents.
+Moreover, you will also need certain prior knowledge, such as proficiency in the German language and the German cursive script.

 Useful practical approaches are described in: Henning, Eckart/Ribbe, Wolfgang (Hrsg.): Taschenbuch für Familiengeschichtsforschung.
 13. Aufl.
 Insingen 2006, für Österreich speziell Hederer, Kerstin/Kluger, Rupert: Tipps für Familienforscher in Österreich.
 Salzburg 2005 (Schriftenreihe der Diözesanarchive Österreichs 1); Riepl, Reinhard: Wörterbuch zur Familien- und Heimatforschung in Österreich.
 Waldkraiburg 2.
 Aufl.
 2004.
 Mit regionalem Schwerpunkt Mayrhofer, Willibald: Quellenerläuterungen für Haus- und Familienforscher in Oberösterreich.
 2. Aufl.
 Linz 1992.
 Für den Großraum Wien: Geyer, Rudolf: Familiengeschichtliche Quellen in Wiener Archiven.
 In: Familiengeschichtliche Blätter 28 (1930), Sp.
 1 bis 22; Gall, Franz: Biographische Forschungsmöglichkeiten in Wiener Archiven.
 In: Anzeiger der phil.-hist.
 Klasse der Österreichischen Akademie der Wissenschaften 1962, S. 155 bis 165.